Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 What else should I watch?

-The reason I brought up Rambo: First Blood - Part 2 (4) was because there is a great deal of similarity between the two.
+The reason I brought up Rambo: First Blood - Part 2 was because there is a great deal of similarity between the two.
 They were both released in 1985 and had their muscular leading men dealing death to America's enemies, mostly by themselves.
 But whereas Stallone's damaged war veteran isn't exactly a bundle of laughs, Schwarzenegger's John Matrix has both the skills and the personality to get us on side.
 By contrast, Rambo himself feels like a grim examination of the futility of war whereas we have fun with Matrix.
-We'd go for a beer together afterwards (possibly) whereas I wouldn't want to be stuck in a lift with Rambo...
+Ask yourself who you'd rather go for a beer with and who you wouldn't want to be stuck in a lift with.